 Mentorship / Coaching

 Are you looking for ongoing mentorship?
-Would you like in-depth one-on-one instruction and coaching based on an MFA packet model?
-Whether you’re looking for continuing help with specific manuscripts or interested in foundational instruction on the writing craft, I would be happy to customize a monthly mentorship plan that works with your schedule and individual needs.
+Would you like in-depth one-on-one instruction and coaching based on an MFA packet model, or a customized structure that fits your particular needs?
+Whether you’re looking for continuing help with specific manuscripts or interested in foundational instruction on the writing craft, I would be happy to discuss a mentorship plan that works for you.
 Contact me for more information.

 “…your detailed feedback really did teach me a lot about my own process and approach- much more so than other writing “coaches” (professors in my grad program), so cheers for that.